-• Executive Committee SP14396 for 15 Barry Street
+Executive Committee SP14396 for 15 Barry Street

-Issue Comment Misrepresentations in the SEE See Key Issues and clause 4.6 assessment for • The lower floor has already been unlawfully further discussion of matters raised. reconfigured into 3 bedrooms and a bathroom, leased as such since 2018, however was approved as storage space.
-Concerns regarding breach of BCA, fire regulations, DCP and LEP.
-The application is not seeking consent for the use of the areas as bedrooms, which would not be supported.
-The application has been assessed on the proposed uses.
-The applicant has co-opted common space and removed access, while providing internal access from Unit 4, without Council or Strata approval.
-The use as 3 bedrooms impacts upon the privacy of the adjoining property at 17 Barry Street, and the additional occupants impact upon the amenity and enjoyment of residents of the subject site.
-The application for the individual land owner to take over space approved for common storage without Council or Strata approval will set an undesirable and unlawful precedent.
-The high density use of Unit 4 is out of character with the locality, and the existing building which is occupied by families.
-The use of Unit 4 has been managed similar to a boarding house.The units existing use due to number of bedrooms, is unlawful and the application misrepresents the existing use.
-The proposed uses constitute an intensification of use (approved as storage).
-The current unlawful use has resulted in documented adverse acoustic and amenity impacts upon the subject site and neighbouring properties.
-The additional occupants put pressure on services to the building, with particular regards to waste.
-The change of use detracts from surrounding developments and the character of the area. • The application does not acknowledge of address the co-option of approved common storage area.
-The proposed development is an overdevelopment of the site, which breaches the FSR standard and fails to meet objectives for residential development.
-Concerns regarding the actions of the Applicant to date, noting that the DA has arisen from a Council investigation and that the Noted.
-The subject application seeks to change the use of both the approved use and unlawful use application does not seek to regularize the existing unlawful use which are mispresented. as bedrooms, proposing ancillary/recreationa rooms only.
-The subject application seeks to legitimise the unauthorised works that have been undertaken.
+Misrepresentations in the SEE

+- The lower floor has already been unlawfully reconfigured into 3 bedrooms and a bathroom, leased as such since 2018, however was approved as storage space. - Concerns regarding breach of BCA, fire regulations, DCP and LEP. - The applicant has co-opted common space and removed access, while providing internal access from Unit 4, without Council or Strata approval. - The use as 3 bedrooms impacts upon the privacy of the adjoining property at 17 Barry Street, and the additional occupants impact upon the amenity and enjoyment of residents of the subject site. - The application for the individual land owner to take over space approved for common storage without Council or Strata approval will set an undesirable and unlawful precedent. - The high density use of Unit 4 is out of character with the locality, and the existing building which is occupied by families.
+The use of Unit 4 has been managed similar to a boarding house. - The units existing use due to number of bedrooms, is unlawful and the application misrepresents the existing use. - The proposed uses constitute an intensification of use (approved as storage). - The current unlawful use has resulted in documented adverse acoustic and amenity impacts upon the subject site and neighbouring properties. - The additional occupants put pressure on services to the building, with particular regards to waste. - The change of use detracts from surrounding developments and the character of the area. - The application does not acknowledge of address the co-option of approved common storage area. - The proposed development is an overdevelopment of the site, which breaches the FSR standard and fails to meet objectives for residential development.

+Concerns regarding the actions of the Applicant to date, noting that the DA has arisen from a Council investigation and that the application does not seek to regularize the existing unlawful use which are mispresented.